 There are two differences between post-sales strategic customers and pre-sales that allow us to offer this benefit and maintain flexibility where we need it:

-- We do not communicate to pre-sales customers that they have an assigned application engineer; this is an internal assignment only.
-We do communicate to post-sales strategic customers that they have an assigned application engineer.
+- We do not communicate to pre-sales customers that they have an assigned support engineer; this is an internal assignment only.
+We do communicate to post-sales strategic customers that they have an assigned support engineer.

-- Only post-sales strategic customers have an assigned back-up application engineer.
+- Only post-sales strategic customers have an assigned back-up support engineer.

 A few other details (mostly for CS):